siglens/siglens/README.md

 # Differentiators

 ### SigLens v/s Elasticsearch
-Check out this [blog](https://www.sigscalr.io/blog/sigscalr-vs-elasticsearch.html) where SigLens is ` 8x ` Faster than Elasticsearch
+Check out this <a href="https://www.sigscalr.io/blog/sigscalr-vs-elasticsearch.html" target="_blank">blog</a> where SigLens is ` 8x ` Faster than Elasticsearch

 ### SigLens v/s ClickHouse
-Check out this [blog](https://www.sigscalr.io/blog/sigscalr-vs-clickhouse.html) where SigLens is `4x-37x` Faster than ClickHouse
+Check out this <a href="https://www.sigscalr.io/blog/sigscalr-vs-clickhouse.html" target="_blank">blog</a> where SigLens is `4x-37x` Faster than ClickHouse

 ### SigLens v/s Splunk,Elastic,Loki
-Check out this [blog](https://www.sigscalr.io/blog/petabyte-of-observability-data.html) where SigLens ingested data at 1 PB/day rate for 24 hours on a mere `32 EC2 instances` compared to `3000 EC2 instances` required for Splunk, Elastic, Grafana Loki
+Check out this <a href="https://www.sigscalr.io/blog/petabyte-of-observability-data.html" target="_blank">blog</a> where SigLens ingested data at 1 PB/day rate for 24 hours on a mere `32 EC2 instances` compared to `3000 EC2 instances` required for Splunk, Elastic, Grafana Loki

 # Contributing